 - Only patients who are attending for treatment are able to attend our clinics.
-Whilst we understand that patients may prefer to bring a support person, we are unable to accommodate this preference at the moment because of the lockdown measures.
+Whilst we understand that patients may prefer to bring a support person, we are unable to accommodate this preference at the moment because of the pandemic.

 Please remember to take the following steps to stay safe:

 - Stay up to date with government advice about how to reduce risks and follow those instructions.

 - Clean and disinfect high touch surfaces regularly, for example telephones, keyboards, door handles, light switches and bench tops.

 - Contact your health care professional about any concerns by telephone or online services first.

 If you have been in close contact with someone who is feeling unwell or has a fever or flu like symptoms, please do not attend our clinics but instead contact us.
 If you're considering deferring your treatment, please speak to your nurse, clinic, or fertility specialist to make arrangements.

 We're continuing to offer phone and video consultations with fertility specialists if you would prefer not to come into the clinic during this time.